• Skip to primary navigation

 (Full, detailed instructions are in the recipe card at the bottom of the page.)

-3. Place them on a preheated tray and put into the oven for 20 minutes.
+3. Place the potatoes on a preheated tray and roast in the oven.

 4. Take out of the oven, add the garlic and herbs.

-5. Mix well before placing back in the oven for another 10-12 minutes, until golden.
+5. Mix well before placing back in the oven and cooking until golden brown.

 Parmentier potatoes process shots on the tray: taking them out of the oven half cooked, adding the garlic and herbs, mixing them ready to go back in the oven